How to Prove a Parent-Child Relationship for Citizenship or Immigration Purposes

 A child born to unmarried parents is often referred to as "illegitimate" (or, under previous versions of the immigration law, "out of wedlock").
 In such cases, the U.S. government will want to see further evidence that the child's father is truly the father.
 And even if the child was born to married parents, you'll need to prove this fact.

-The simplest way for a child to be legitimated is if a marriage took place between the father and mother before the child turned 18.
+A key element of proving legitimation (at least in acquisition of citizenship cases) is to show that the child was within the father's and physical legal custody.
+The simplest way for a child to be legitimated is if a marriage took place between the father and mother before the child turned 18, and they are all living in the same household.
 The best evidence of this marriage would be a civil marriage certificate issued by the appropriate government authority of the place where the marriage was celebrated.
+If you are the child's father and you did marry your child's mother but are unable to obtain an acceptable marriage certificate, try to obtain a certificate of non-availability in addition to alternative documents (including affidavits of marriage and religious records stating the date when the marriage was celebrated).

-If, instead, you entered into a common law or customary marriage, and the law of the place where the marriage occurred does not require that such marriages be registered, then you should not need to worry about obtaining a certificate of nonavailability.
+If, instead, you entered into a common law or customary marriage, and the law of the place where the marriage occurred does not require that such marriages be registered, then you should not need to worry about obtaining a certificate of non-availability.
 The U.S. government will likely recognize your marriage if it was already recognized by the country where you celebrated it at the time you celebrated it.

 If none of the above apply, you might be able to show legitimation based on having complied with some other rule (such as a requirement to obtain a court order) established by the law of the country where either the child or the father lived before the child turned 18.